 7. Delicious Days in Paris by Jane Peach

-If you enjoy walking around cities to earn your cards (ahem, story of my life…) then Delicious Days in Paris is a perfect travel companion for your time in Paris.
-This book is full of one day walking itineraries that will take you around the sweetest stores in Paris, through the most gorgeous parks, streets, and even stop at some local boutiques you may not have found otherwise.
+If you enjoy walking around cities to earn your carbs (ahem, the story of my life!) then you have the perfect book in Delicious Days in Paris.
+The best books to read before you go to Paris need to transport the reader and this one certainly does!
+This book is full of one-day walking itineraries that will take you around the sweetest stores in Paris, through the most gorgeous parks, streets, and even stop at some local boutiques you may not have found otherwise.